Updated: Mar 15

 All Rights Reserved

 Beginning as early as childhood, we begin to form ideas of who and what we hope to become.
-These includes our hopes and dreams, but are based on perceptions of what is actually possible for us based on our interests, skills, abilities, and available resources.
+These include our hopes and dreams but are based on perceptions of what is actually possible for us based on our interests, skills, abilities, and available resources.
 Psychologists Hazel Markus and Paula Nurius (1986) referred to this as the “Possible Selves” theory.
 Possible selves derive from representations of the self in the past and they include representations of the self in the future, and represent ideal selves that we would like to become, but also include selves that people are afraid of becoming.
-For example, hoped for possible selves might include being successful, rich, employed, earning a college degree, married, popular, etc., whereas feared possible selves might include being unemployed, depressed, lonely, addicted, or unattractive possible self.
-These possible selves are formed as a result of one’s hopes and dreams, but also the feedback we receive from others, including available models in our sociocultural and historical context (Markus & Nirius, 1986).
+For example, hoped-for possible selves might include being successful, rich, employed, earning a college degree, married, popular, etc., whereas feared possible selves might include being unemployed, depressed, lonely, addicted, or unattractive possible selves.
+These possible selves are formed as a result of one’s hopes and dreams, but also the feedback we receive from others, including available models in our socio-cultural and historical context (Markus & Nirius, 1986).

 Looking Glass Self